 Responding to business problems is not easy.
-But, managing business problems and crises are nothing new.
+Managing business problems and crises are nothing new.
 This article discusses things you can do to be adaptive and respond quickly to your business problems.
 There are a number of things you can do to be adaptive and respond quickly to your business problems.
 Your response should come down to 7 actions:

 - Control your mind